nyorain/vil/docs/own/done.md

+- [x] Make renderPass intrusive ptr object (like imageView etc) and directly embed RenderPassDesc.
+Correctly link to it from framebuffer/gfxPipeline
 - [x] respect ds dynamic offsets.
 Test with SW sample
 - [x] fix IO viewer being stuck because we can't get a new command {still not fixed, even when using LCS & new update logic}